- How is retinoblastoma treated?

-Over the next few weeks, the stem cells start to make new, healthy blood cells.
+Over the next few weeks, the stem cells start to make new blood cells.
 Until this happens, the child is at high risk of infection because of a low white blood cell count, as well as bleeding because of a low platelet count.
 To avoid infection, protective measures are taken, such as using special air filters in the hospital room and having visitors wear protective clothing.
 Blood and platelet transfusions and treatment with IV antibiotics may also be used to prevent or treat infections or bleeding problems.

 A SCT is a complex treatment that can cause life-threatening side effects.
-If the doctors think your child can benefit from a transplant, the best place to have this done is at a nationally recognized cancer center where the staff has experience with the procedure and with managing the recovery period.
+If the doctors think your child can benefit from a transplant, the best place to have it done is at a nationally recognized cancer center where the staff has experience with the procedure and with managing the recovery period.

 A stem cell transplant often requires a long hospital stay and can be very expensive, often costing well over $100,000.
 Be sure to get a written approval from your insurer before treatment if it is recommended for your child.
 Even if the transplant is covered by your insurance, your co-pays or other costs could easily amount to many thousands of dollars.
-It is important to find out what your insurer will cover before the transplant to get an idea of what you might have to pay.
+It’s important to find out what your insurer will cover before the transplant to get an idea of what you might have to pay.

 Possible side effects

-The early complications and side effects are basically the same as those caused by any other type of high-dose chemotherapy (see the “Chemotherapy” section), and can be severe.
-They can include:
+Short-term, early side effects: The early complications and side effects are basically the same as those listed in the “Chemotherapy” section, but they can be more severe because the drug doses are higher.
+Side effects can include:

 - Low blood cell counts (with fatigue and an increased risk of infection and bleeding)